xCounsel/kardamon/README.md

 All your ideas, requests, suggestions, work offers and critics are appreciated.<br/> Feel free to connect me.
 Contacts and links: my profiles at [LinkedIn](http://linkedin.com/in/dorotenko/en) and [Zakon.ru](http://zakon.ru/dorotenko), own website at [dorotenko.pro](http://dorotenko.pro/english).

+## Contributing

+Please read CONTRIBUTING.md for the details how to submit pull requests to us.

 ## Anything else?